siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 u_+(x,y)+u_-(x,y)=u_b(x,y).
 $$

-So the $\sin^2+\cos^2=1$ decomposition means that the total incoming energy flux is recovered as **one** conserved output-channel energy flux, spatially distributed across the two output arms of the Mach-Zehnder recombination.
+So the $\sin^2+\cos^2=1$ decomposition means that the total returned arm energy flux is recovered as **one** conserved output-channel energy flux, spatially distributed across the two output arms of the Mach-Zehnder recombination.

 The available local forward energy flux of that recovered output-channel energy flux is